antidude900/ProjectEuler/README.md

 ![HackerRank Environment](https://github.com/user-attachments/assets/2c832c77-7410-49b1-b6a9-29dba6834632)

 - **Left Panel**: Displays the problem statement, input format, constraints, and output format.

 - **Right Panel**: The coding editor, where you can write and submit your solution.

-### Input Format Example
+## Input Format

 ![Input Format](https://github.com/user-attachments/assets/14015c22-d93b-4a39-9acd-24a9c45fbd99)

+The input format is as follows:

-- The first line contains the number of test cases, denoted as `N`.
+1. The first line contains the number of test cases, denoted as `N`.
-- Each of the next `N` lines contains input for a test case.
+2. Each of the next `N` lines contains input for a test case.

 For example, in the image above:
 - The first line (`2`) indicates that there are two test cases.